Astronomy Links

 is ``devoted to airing out myths and

-from all of the fiction and junk science on many television shows and movies.
+from all of the fiction and junk science on many television shows, movies, and internet sites.

-He does reference my Astronomy Notes material (but, why of course!).
+He has referenced my Astronomy Notes material in some blog postings (but, why of course!).

 Exploration of Space from Space